Defense Attorney for Domestic Battery by Strangulation Charges

 Areas In Florida We Represent

-If you are facing domestic abuse by strangulation charges, contact our experienced criminal defense attorney in South Florida.
-We represent individuals in Broward County, Miami-Dade County, and Palm Beach County including the following areas:
+If you are facing domestic abuse by strangulation charges, contact our experienced criminal defense attorney in Florida.
+We represent individuals in Broward County, Orange, and Palm Beach County including the following areas:

 - Boca Raton